vohi/minicoin/README.md

 ## Executing Jobs

 Jobs are define in the `jobs` folder.
-Each subfolder represents a job that can be executed on machines, using the `run_on.sh` shell script, ie
+Each subfolder represents a job that can be executed on machines, using the `run_on.sh` shell script.

-`./run_on.sh doc-server test`
+`$ ./run_on.sh ubuntu1804 test -- p1 p2 p3`

-This starts the `doc-server` machine if it's not already running, uploads the `jobs/test` subdirectory to the machine, and then runs the `main.sh` script.
+This starts the `ubuntu1804` machine if it's not already running, uploads the `jobs/test` subdirectory to the machine, and then runs the `main.sh` script (if the guest is Linux or Mac; on Windows the `main.cmd` or `main.ps1` script).
+Any parameters after the double dash `--` will be passed on to the `main` script.

 If the `doc-server` was started by the script, it will afterwards be stopped again.

-* running a job
+* defining jobs

 TBD

+* available jobs

+`$ ./run_on.sh doc-server build-qdoc -- dev`

+Builds qdoc on the doc-server machine.
+Clones qt5 from code.qt.io, checks out the dev branch, and builds qtbase and qttools into `/home/vagrant/qt5-build`.

+`$ ./run_on.sh doc-server build-qdoc -- dev /home/vohi/qt5 feature`

+Clones qt5 from code.qt.io, checks out the dev branch, adds the local Qt5 clone as a remote, checks out the feature branch from that qttools repository, and build qdoc into qt5-build.

 ## Machine definition